firesim/firesim/docs/FireSim-Basics.rst

 have the option to continue on to a tutorial that describes how to simulate many of these single-node simulations in parallel or how to simulate a globally-cycle-accurate cluster-scale FireSim simulation.
 The final tutorial will show you how to build your own FPGA images with customized hardware.

 Here's a high-level outline of what we'll be doing:

-1. Initial Setup/Installation
+#. **Initial Setup/Installation**

    a.
-First-time AWS User Setup
-       You can skip this if you already have an AWS account/payment method set up.
+First-time AWS User Setup: You can skip this if you already have an AWS
+      account/payment method set up.

-    b.
-Configuring required AWS resources in your account:
+   #.
+Configuring required AWS resources in your account: This sets up the
-       This sets up the appropriate VPCs/subnets/security groups required to run FireSim.
+      appropriate VPCs/subnets/security groups required to run FireSim.

-    c.
-Setting up a "Manager Instance" from which you will coordinate building and deploying simulations.
+   #.
+Setting up a "Manager Instance" from which you will coordinate building
+      and deploying simulations.

-2. Single-node simulation tutorial: This tutorial guides you through the process of running one simulation on a single ``f1.2xlarge``, using our pre-built public FireSim AGFIs.
+#. **Single-node simulation tutorial**: This tutorial guides you through the process of running one simulation on a single ``f1.2xlarge``, using our pre-built public FireSim AGFIs.

    a.
-Launching instances for an FPGA "Run Farm" consisting of ``f1.2xlarge`` instances.
+Launching an FPGA "Run Farm" consisting of one ``f1.2xlarge`` instance
-    b.
-Deploying simulations on your "Run Farm" once you have an AFI/AGFI.
+      and deploying a simulation on your "Run Farm" using a pre-built FPGA-image that we provide.

-3. Cluster simulation tutorial: This tutorial guides you through the process of running 16 networked simulations on 2 ``f1.16xlarge``\s and one ``m4.16xlarge``, using our pre-built public FireSim AGFIs.
+#. **Cluster simulation tutorial**: This tutorial guides you through the process of running 8 networked simulations on 1 ``f1.16xlarge``, using our pre-built public FireSim AGFIs.

    a.
-Launching instances for an FPGA "Run Farm" consisting of ``f1.16xlarge`` and ``m4.16xlarge`` instances.
+Launching an FPGA "Run Farm" consisting of one ``f1.16xlarge`` instance
-    b.
-Deploying simulations on your "Run Farm" once you have an AFI/AGFI.
+      and deploying a simulation on your "Run Farm" using a pre-built FPGA-image that we provide.

-4. Building your own hardware designs tutorial (Chisel -> FPGA Image)
+#. **Building your own hardware designs tutorial (Chisel to FPGA Image)**

    a.
-Building a FireSim AFI: Running a build process that goes from Chisel -> Verilog and then Verilog -> AFI/AGFI (Amazon's FPGA Image).
+Running a build process that goes from Chisel to
+      Verilog and then Verilog to AFI/AGFI (Amazon FPGA Image).
 This process automatically creates "Build Farm" instances, runs builds on them, and terminates them once the AGFIs has been generated.
 All Vivado reports/outputs are copied onto your Manager Instance before Build Farm instances are terminated.

 Generally speaking, you only need to follow step 4 if you're modifying Chisel RTL or changing non-runtime configurable hardware parameters.